Requirement for inclusion of papers within the thesis

 Candidates may repaginate the papers to be consistent with the thesis.
 However, this is at the discretion of the candidate.

 All theses that include papers must include declarations which specify the publication status of the paper(s), your contribution to the paper(s), and the copyright status of the paper(s).
 The declarations must be signed by the corresponding author (where applicable).
 If you are the sole author, this still needs to be specified.
 The declaration will need to be inserted at the beginning of the thesis, and for any co-authored papers, additional declarations will need to be inserted at the beginning of each relevant chapter.
-You may wish to consult the declaration requirements for inclusion of papers diagram to ensure that you insert the correct declaration(s) within the thesis.
+You may wish to consult the declaration requirements for inclusion of papers under Thesis Structure to ensure that you insert the correct declaration(s) within the thesis.
 Please note that completion of the declaration(s) does not negate the need to comply with any other University requirement relating to co-authored works as outlined in the Griffith University Code for the Responsible Conduct of Research.

-Assessment by Examiners
+Assessment by examiners

 Candidates who wish to include papers within their thesis, and who have determined that this thesis format is appropriate to the research project, should also consider whether this thesis format will be well received by the thesis examiners.
 The inclusion of papers may negatively impact on the thesis upon assessment by the examiners where: the thesis format is not a common or accepted practice within the candidates discipline area; where the inclusion of co-authored papers makes it difficult for the examiner to establish the independence and originality of the candidates work; where the thesis does not present to the examiner as an integrated whole; or where there is too much repetition in the thesis which an examiner may view as a weakness.